RazSherf/RazSherf/README.md

+## About Me
+Frontend developer shifting focus to DevOps with a development background and strong social skills.
+Currently enrolled in DevOps coursework to expand skills, actively pursuing DevOps roles.

 ## Education
 - **B.Sc. in Information Systems**
   , The Academic College of Tel Aviv-Yaffo (2019 - 2022)
 - **DevSecOps Course**
   Bar-Ilan University (2024-2025)

-Frontend developer shifting focus to DevOps with a development background

 ## Languages and Tools:
 <p align="left">